Kellytom/FileNameTagging/README.md

 - to make sure the filenames are not too long,
 - make sure the user does not enter unsafe characters.
 - make sure the rename does not conflict with an open file.
+- make sure the user doesn't enter the dash himself, resulting in a double dash.

 #### Variations

-- Use another character at the end, instead of "-"; "the tag flag character" I could recommend any one of these: "-,Q,QQ, _" Personally I like "-"
+- Use another character at the end, instead of "-"; "the tag flag character" I could recommend any one of these: "-,Q,QQ, _,=,>" Personally I like "-"

-- Put the "tag flag character" after every tag, for example:
+- Put the "tag flag character" before and after every tag, for example:

-`filename write- edit- scrivener-.txt`
+`filename -write- -edit- -scrivener-.txt`

+A programmer might have good reasons for this.

 #### Principles